Friday, 1 February 2019

 Wibbly-wobbly Hedges, Montacute House

 Montacute House (owned by the National Trust) has some particularly fine examples of wibbly-wobbly or "cloud" hedges.
 The ones at Montacute are yew trees.
-Apparently they were not originally designed to be in this shape but during the Second World War, presumably due to a shortage of staff, they were not clipped regularly.
-Severe winters in the late 1940s brought heavy snow fall and the hedges buckled under the weight of the snow.
-They became permanently misshapen and are now clipped to maintain the "cloud" appearance.
+They were not originally designed to be shaped like this, but the hedges buckled under the weight of heavy snowfall in January 1947, which lasted until March.
+Due to a postwar labour shortage, they weren't cut until June 1947, by which time they had become permanently misshapen.
+They are now clipped to maintain the "cloud" appearance.

 The National Trust's garden at Lytes Cary near Kingsdon has some smaller scale but beautifully clipped box cloud hedges.